 Consuming oatmeal is an easy way to add fiber to the diet.
 Fiber is an important tool for digestion, and the specific fibers in oats may be especially helpful for the liver.
 Oats and oatmeal are high in compounds called beta-glucans.

 As one 2017 study reports, beta-glucans are very biologically active in the body.
-They help modulate the immune system and fight inflammation, and they may be especially helpful in the fight against diabetes and obesity.
+They help modulate the immune system and fight inflammation, and may help reduce the risk of diabetes and obesity.

-The review also notes that beta-glucans from oats appear to help reduce the amount of fat stored in the liver in mice, which could also help protect the liver.
-More clinical studies are necessary to confirm this benefit in humans, however.
+The review also notes that beta-glucans from oats may help reduce the amount of fat in the livers of mice, which could also help protect the liver.
+However, more clinical studies are necessary to confirm this benefit in humans.

 3. Green tea